Introduction to the Program

 4.8.1.
 Characteristics of Dissociative Disorders

 4.8.2.
-Disorders Included in the Diagnostic Category of “Dissociative Disorders”
+Disorders Included in the Diagnostic Category of Dissociative Disorders

 4.9.
 Somatic Symptom Disorders and Related Disorders

 4.9.2.
-Disorders included in the Diagnostic Category of “Somatic Symptom Disorders and Related Disorders”
+Disorders Included in the Diagnostic Category of Somatic Symptom and Related Disorders

 4.9.3.
 Evidence and Data of Relevance on Factitious Disorder as Applied to Another (in Children and Adolescents)

 4.10.
-Eating and Food Ingestion Disorders
+Feeding and Eating Disorders

 4.10.1.
-What are Eating and Food Intake Disorders?
+What Are Feeding and Eating Disorders?

 4.10.2.
-Eating and Food Intake Disorders included in the DSM-V
+Feeding and Eating Disorders Included in the DSM-5

 4.10.3.
-Relevant Data on Eating and Food Intake Disorders in Adolescence
+Relevant Data on Eating and Food Intake Disorders in Adolescence.

 Module 5.
 Pathological Universes in Childhood and Adolescence II

 5.1.
-Excretory Disorders
+Elimination Disorders

 5.1.1.
-What are Called “Excretion Disorders”?
+What is called “Excretion Disorders”?

 5.1.2.
 Types of Excretion Disorders